franton/Mac-Patcher-and-Upgrader/README.md

 **Maintenance:** Enable Update Inventory

 This is the script that does all the user prompting, displays the progress bars and performs clean up.

+(OPTIONAL) Duplicate this policy, make it a Self Service policy and ensure parameter 4 is set to yes.
+That will provide a better user experience for manual updating.

 ##### cached pkg processor.sh